-Montessori teachers work in both public and private schools, providing an alternative education to children aged 0 to 12.
+Montessori teachers work in public and private schools, providing an alternative education to children aged 0 to 12.
 They follow the Montessori philosophy and approach and provide guided learning in a stimulating, safe environment for children.
 Montessori educators try to establish an environment where students can learn independently.

 Here are the Top 20 Montessori Teacher Interview Questions and Answers for your interview preparation.